awsdocs/aws-cloudformation-user-guide/doc_source/continuous-delivery-codepipeline-action-reference.md

 This property is required for the following action modes: `CHANGE_SET_REPLACE` and `CHANGE_SET_EXECUTE`\.
 For all other action modes, this property is ignored\.

 `OutputFileName`
 A name for the output file, such as `CreateStackOutput.json`\.
 CodePipeline adds the file to the [output artifact](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html) after it performs the specified action\.
+The output artifact contains a JSON file with the contents of the `Outputs` section of the AWS CloudFormation template\.
 This property is optional\.
 If you don't specify a name, CodePipeline doesn't generate an output artifact\.

 `ParameterOverrides`